bezmoradi/tutorials/go/01-intro.md

 -   The `main` package must contain exactly one `main()` function
 -   The `main()` function is the entry point where program execution begins
 -   You cannot have multiple `main()` functions in your program
+-   Packages like `fmt` don't have a `main()` function because they're libraries meant to be used by other programs, not run directly.

 ### What Are Modules?